dgerabagi/data-curation-environment/flattened_repo.md

 </file_artifact>

 <file path="src/backend/services/file-tree.service.ts">
-// Resp 12-Updated on: C12 (Use FileOperationService for ignore list) import * as vscode from "vscode";
+// Resp 12-Updated on: C13 (Add tsconfig.tsbuildinfo to exclusion list)
+import * as vscode from "vscode";
 import * as path from "path";
 import * as fs from "fs/promises";